CSpharm/Kaggle_geospatial_analysis/README.md

 Research for the bird migration in South America, and the distribution of protected-area there.

 # Lesson 3 : Interactive Maps
+Creating heat map, choropleth map,and bubble map to visualise the relationship between the earthquake distribution and population density.

 # Lesson 4 : Manipulating Geospatial Data